Apantesis doris (Boisduval, 1869)

 Apantesis doris is a rare white, pink, and black Apantesis that flies in southeastern British Columbia and adjacent United States during spring and early summer.
 It is relatively large for the genus Apantesis (mean FW length 19 mm).
 The forewing appears light pinkish white with black markings with wide pale transverse lines, veins, costa, and fringe.
-This species has an extra pale transverse mark across the cell that other Apantesis in our region lack.
+This species has an extra pale transverse mark across the cell that is absent in our other Apantesis species.
 The hindwing is deep pink with small pale rimmed black spots medial to the discal spot and larger spots near the outer margin.
 The head is pale and the thorax appears striped due to black marks on the collar, tegulae, and central thorax.
 The abdomen is darker pink than the hindwings with series of longitudinal black spots.
 The antennae are black.

 The subspecies name A. doris minea (Slosson) is available for northern populations, including those from the Pacific Northwest.
 It is distinguished by smaller size, thinner forewing bands, and larger hindwing spots than A. d. doris.

 The habitat of A. doris minea is poorly known but might include wetlands (Schmidt 2009).
 Many Pacific Northwest records of this moth are from river valleys.

 Apantesis doris is rarely collected and has only been found in the Okanagan region of British Columbia and northern Idaho in the Pacific Northwest.